Chaoyi-1230/ASIA-Cov19-Visualization/README.md

+2020/08/30
+Realized visualizing data in a given time range.
+Accelerated the program.

 2020/08/29
 All program files have been one file draw_map.py.
 Removed all the hardcoding part.
 Now users can use command line arguments to input files.